serejandmyself/foundation-ceremony/foundation.md

 # euler~Foundation Aragon Ceremony

 ## TL:DR
 The guide will walk you through the setup process of an Aragon-based DAO, by another existing Aragon DAO, using the setup process of cyber~Foundation, the community governing DAO behind [cyber](https://cyber.page/).
 As a result, you will setup a decentralized community-governed DAO, that can distribute shares to its holders via the use of 2 apps, the vesting and the auction app.
+The foundation DAO also has a third app, cyber~Evangelism, for project ambassadors.

 ### Content
 - [Introduction](https://github.com/litvintech/foundation-ceremony/blob/5128ad34a8d0135597f6a3a071edd5e19f180f7c/foundation.md#introduction)